Nutan: Film debut and early work (1945-1954)

+Breakthrough, success and stardom (1955-1979)

 Her first big break was Seema (1955), for which she won her first Filmfare Award for Best Actress.
 She followed her success with a romantic comedy, Paying Guest, in which she co-starred with Dev Anand.
-By late 1950's she was an established star.
+By the late 1950s she was an established star.
 In 1959, she starred in two hit films, Anari (with Raj Kapoor) and Bimal Roy's Sujata (with Sunil Dutt), for which she won her second Filmfare Award for Best Actress.
 In the 1960s and 1970s, she had many more successful films including Chhalia (1960), Saraswatichandra (1968), Devi (1970) and Main Tulsi Tere Aangan Ki (1978).

-In 1960, she starred opposite Raj Kapoor once again in Manmohan Desai's Chhalia. which earned her a Filmfare nomination for Best Actress.
+In 1960, she starred opposite Raj Kapoor once again in Manmohan Desai's Chhalia, which earned her a Filmfare nomination for Best Actress.
 In a film review at the time, Filmfare wrote: "As the unfortunate girl disowned by her relatives for no fault of hers, Nutan puts over a superb and memorable portrayal."

 She formed a popular screen couple with co-star Dev Anand and the two acted in four films together – Paying Guest (1957), Baarish (1957), Manzil (1960) and Tere Ghar Ke Samne (1963).

 Bimal Roy's socio-realist Bandini (1963) is based on Tamasi, a Bengali novel by Jarasandha, and stars Nutan as Kalyani, a young prisoner convicted for poisoning the wife of her lover (Ashok Kumar).
 The story follows her life in prison and how she is later faced with a choice between her past love and a young prison doctor (Dharmendra) who falls in love with her.
 Having quit acting after marriage, Nutan was persuaded to accept the part by Roy, who asserted that he would abandon the project if she refused.
 She was pregnant during the making of the film.